Chest radiation - dischargeRadiation - chest - discharge; Cancer - chest radiation; Lymphoma - chest radiation

 Ask your provider about exercises you can do to keep your arm moving freely.

 Dry, Sore Throat, or Cough

-Try sucking on sugarless mints and candy to add saliva to your mouth.
+Try sucking on sugar-free candy to add saliva to your mouth.

 For a cough that does not go away:

-- Ask your doctor or nurse which cough medicine is okay to use (it should have low alcohol content).
+- Ask your provider which cough medicine is OK to use (it should have low alcohol content).

 - Drink enough fluids to keep your mucus thin.

 Your doctor may check your blood counts regularly, especially if the radiation treatment area is large.